volpatto/pdeco/README.md

 To test another mathematical model not listed, the user should directly change the definition of an existing model, which is indicated by the prefix "def" (this is a function of Python).
 All the parameters should also be modified throughout the code to be consistent with the new model to be added.

+### How to run the data-driven model identification codes?

+Open a terminal and type:

+make clean
+make
+make run_output

 ## License

 MIT license.
 Check LICENSE for further details.
 Spoiler: you can use it at will, as well as distribute, modify and etc. But without any warranty, at your own risk.